 - We started by showcasing the women of the Portuguese Startup Scene.
 In our website, we started telling the stories of the women that were building the Portuguese Tech Scene.

 - We then started to organize events and workshops.
-From workshops on productivity and the Web Summit to bigger events like the Portuguese Women in Tech Awards.
+From workshops on productivity and the Web Summit to bigger events like the Portuguese Women in Tech Awards and the PWIT Hackathon.

-- We then launched our first booklet, with the help of ScaleUp Porto, that was distributed to girls in the schools of the Porto region.
-On November 7th 2018, we launched a second edition with the support of EDP.
+- We launched our first booklet, with the help of ScaleUp Porto, that was distributed to girls in the schools of the Porto region.
+And we launched a second edition with the support of EDP.

 In the next few years, we want: